How to Draw a Flowchart: Step-by-Step Guide

 - Choose the most likely trouble spots with the consensus builder.

-There are no hard and fast rules for constructing flowcharts, but there are guidelines which are useful to bear in mind.
-Here are six steps which can be used as a guide for completing flowcharts.
+There are no hard and fast rules for constructing Flowcharts, but there are guidelines which are useful to bear in mind.
+Here are the steps which can be used as a guide for completing Flowcharts.

 - Agree on a standard flowchart symbol set to use.
 Alternatively, a company standard may be available.
 It is important to agree a standard as there are several conflicting common uses.